kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 and be authorised to start interactive sessions.
 This is configured through a stack of modules that are executed in order to evaluate the request.
 This is done through a series of steps where each module may request or reuse authentication token information.

-When a service like sudo, sshd, su etc. wants to authenticate someone, it opens the pam.d config of that service, then performs authentication according to the modules defined in the pam.d config.
-For example, if you run `ls -al /etc/pam.d /usr/etc/pam.d` in SUSE, you can see the services and their respective pam.d config.

 ### Before you start